 Essentials in Literature Level 10 is set up with a consistent format that follows the same basic flow for each story, but the content is modified to focus on new literature analysis elements each time.
 The format looks like this:

 - Day 1: Before You Read-Story Introduction and Meet the Author

 - Day 2: Before You Read-Analyzing Literature, Reading Focus (usually with a worksheet from the resource book), and Vocabulary; Read the story (The lessons don’t state that it’s time to read the story.
 It may take more than one day to do this, depending on the length of the story)

 - Day 3: After You Read-Check Comprehension, Main Idea Discussion, Think Critically, Analyzing Literature (usually with a worksheet from the resource book), and Dive Deeper

 - Day 4: After You Read-Analyzing Literature, Connection Reflection, and Writing Connection

 - Day 5: After You Read-Nonfiction Connection, Extended Activities, and Independent Practice

-When you get to the novel, this will format will change, since it will take a lot longer than five days to read and analyze the book.
+When you get to the novel, this format will change, since it will take a lot longer than five days to read and analyze the book.
 This is a good indication of what you will see throughout most of the course, though.

 I’m sure you noticed the and icons next to each day.
 When you see , it means all of your content for the day comes from the book.
 When you see , it means that you need to watch a video before you read and complete the exercises from the book that day.